Lady Gaga The Mayhem Ball tour

 Trackwork is carried out on an ongoing basis to maintain the safety, reliability, and efficiency of the Sydney Trains network.
 For train service disruption information, check trackwork and travel alerts or plan your trip using the Trip Planner.

-Sydney Olympic Park Major Event Buses will run from mid-afternoon to late evening on all nine routes from the Northern Beaches, Inner West, Sutherland Shire, North Western Suburbs, Hills District and Southern Suburbs for the Lady Gaga concerts at Accor Stadium on Friday 12 and Saturday 13 December.
+Sydney Olympic Park Major Event Buses will run on all nine routes from the Northern Beaches, Inner West, Sutherland Shire, North Western Suburbs, Hills District and Southern Suburbs for the Lady Gaga concerts at Accor Stadium on Friday 12 and Saturday 13 December.

 Travel on Major Event Buses is included in your concert ticket – simply show your ticket to staff when boarding services.
 Plan your trip using the Trip Planner or free Opal Travel app.